blakevanlan/blakevanlan.github.com/_includes/home_intro.md

 </div>

 ## The introduction
-My name is **Blake VanLandingham** (hopefully that's obvious) and I'm from Overland Park, KS.
-I'm just a fun loving guy who truly enjoys quality. **Quality** photography. **Quality** design. **Quality** websites.
-My focus is front end development and usability.
-I love writing software that helps simplify our complex lives.
+I am **Blake VanLandingham** (hopefully that's obvious at this point) and I grew up in Overland Park, KS.
+I'm just a fun loving guy who truly enjoys quality... *Quality* photography. *Quality* design. *Quality* websites.
+My focus is on **front end development** and **usability.** I love writing software that helps simplify our complex lives.

 ## A little background